10 Best Upper Body Exercises For Basketball (2023)

 One, is my athletes love to either pull their face to the bar or even raise their chin up and over the bar like a pull-up.
 These are both wrong.

-You should think of the Inverted Row like a reverse bench press.
+You should think of the Inverted Row as a reverse bench press.
 Keep your head back, chest out and pull your chest directly to the bar.
 Pull the shoulder blades down and back at the top of the rep and squeeze the back.

-The second mistake I see all too often is tired athletes that start to look like they’re doing the worm.
+The second mistake I see all too often is tired athletes who start to look like they’re doing the worm.
 They start rocking and rolling their entire body to try to get their chest up to the bar.
 Don’t do this!
 Maintain a rigid body posture and continue pulling yourself as high as you can each rep.

 Push Ups